riddhinayi/djangowithpython-/README.md

 Whitespace Studio is a full-stack **interior solutions and furniture e-commerce platform** built using **Python-Django**.
 It enables users to explore, rate, and purchase modern interior and furniture items while providing sellers and admins with dedicated management dashboards.

-## 📌 Project Overview

-Whitespace Studio aims to offer an AI-enhanced, user-friendly experience for customers looking for interior design inspiration and furniture purchases.
-This platform also allows interior designers and sellers to showcase products, manage inventory, and engage with users directly.

 ## 🚀 Features

 ### ✅ User Module